View on GitHub

 Client Implementation Guide

-This section describes two main client implementation patterns.
+This section describes two primary client implementation patterns.

 Pattern 1: Non-Interactive Mode

-Non-interactive mode is a simple mode suitable for one-shot JSON data transmission.
-Playback stops and restarts with each JSON transmission.
+Non-interactive mode is a simple mode suitable for one-off JSON data submissions.
+Playback stops and restarts with each JSON submission.

 Basic Usage